Chapter Two

 In Kaufmann v.
 Kijakazi, 32 F.4th 843 (9th Cir.
 2022), the court held that for-cause protection for the SSA Commissioner violated the separation of powers, finding the case indistinguishable from Seila Law and Collins v.
 Yellen given “a single Commissioner whose term extends longer than the President's, the immense scope of the agency's programs, the Commissioner's broad power to affect beneficiaries and the public fisc, and the [agency's] largely unparalleled structure” (quoting the OLC opinion).

 Page 155.
-Add the following to note 6.
+Add the following to Note 6.

-Page 167.
-Replace subsection (f) with the following, as per Executive Order 14094, Modernizing Regulatory Review, 88 Fed.
+Page 166.
+Replace subsection (b) with the following, as per Executive Order 14215, Ensuring Accountability for All Agencies, 90 Fed.
 Reg.
-21879 (2023).
+10447 (2025)

 Page 175.
 Add the following to the last paragraph of Note 2.

 As directed by Executive Order 14094, Modernizing Regulatory Review (Apr.
 6, 2023), and after taking public comment, OIRA issued a revised Circular A-4 in November 2023.
-At 93 pages, the new version is almost twice the length of its predecessor.
+At 93 pages, the new version was almost twice the length of its predecessor.
 Key changes include:

 • Lowering the default discount rate from 3% to 2%, and 1.1% for effects in the more distant future.